3 Underlying Processes of Entrepreneurship

 “I have not failed.
 I’ve just found 10,000 ways that won’t work.” —Thomas Edison

-- Early Validation: By getting user feedback early and often, you ensure that your product or service is on the right track, preventing costly mistakes later on.
+• Early Validation: Get feedback early to ensure your product or service is on the right track, preventing costly mistakes later.

-- Improved Experiences: By testing and refining frequently, you ensure the end product or service is user-centered and genuinely solves the problems it was designed to address.
+• Improved Experiences: Frequent testing and refinement lead to a product that truly solves the problem it was designed to address.

 Turning Assumptions Into Facts